hbc/knowledgebase/admin/download_data.md

 Login to HMS transfer node (`ssh username@transfer.rc.hms.harvard.edu`)

-$gcloud init (answer questions-defaults are typically fine)
+$`gcloud init` (answer questions-defaults are typically fine)

-$gsutil ls -l gs://mbcf-hsph
+$`gsutil ls -l gs://mbcf-hsph`

-$gsutil cp -R gs://mbcf-hsph/ test/   *I only got it to work by specifying a folder at the destination so this is how I do it - created folder test and cp to it. could go up one folder level but didn't do that for various reasons.
+$`gsutil cp -R gs://mbcf-hsph/ test/`   *I only got it to work by specifying a folder at the destination so this is how I do it - created folder test and cp to it. could go up one folder level but didn't do that for various reasons.

-$ nohup gsutil cp -R gs://mbcf-hsph/ test/    *I always use nohup - keeps the transfer going even if there's a network/power issue, etc.
+$`nohup gsutil cp -R gs://mbcf-hsph/ test/`    *I always use nohup - keeps the transfer going even if there's a network/power issue, etc.

 (CommandException: Destination URL must name a directory, bucket, or bucket subdirectory for the multiple source form of the cp command.